kirazero17/aws-fcj-workshop-tags/content/4-Cfn-tagging/4.1-Cfn-guard/_index.md

 ### Test our first Guard test
 Guard gives you the ability to write tests for your rules, to validate that your rules work as you expect.

-1. Create a test file for the rules you created earlier by running the following command in the AWS Cloud9 terminal.
+1. Create a test file for the rules you created earlier by running the following command in the AWS Cloud9/VSCode Server terminal.

     ```bash
     cd ~/environment/cfnguard